flowr-analysis/flowr/wiki/Core.md

 | `slicer` | Gas key for the static slicer, checked while traversing the dataflow graph.
 Under critical pressure the
 traversal stops and the slice is returned as far as it got (`SliceResult.stoppedEarly`), which is the only way to bound the otherwise synchronous traversal from the outside. |
+| `dataflow` | Gas key for the dataflow extraction itself.
+Unlike the keys above it is not asked per site but *armed
+once per run (see
+<code>ReadOnlyFlowrAnalyzerGasContext.budget</code>
+): its bounds are counted as the fold goes, and reaching one ends the extraction with the partial graph it built so far. |

 You can search for `ctx.gas.checkGas(` in the source to locate every active check site.